 While Council is not responsible for delivering primary, secondary and tertiary education, it strongly supports improving, enhancing and providing more educational facilities within Banyule and will continue to advocate this position.
 The Victorian State Government is the lead agency for education.
 Any residents who share Council’s concern about local education are encouraged to contact the Victorian State Government through their local Member of Parliament.

-How will the school sites be developed?
+How the school sites will be developed?

 Visit Related Information located on the top right hand corner of this page for more information.

 The former school sites have been rezoned Residential Growth Zone (RGZ) .These sites are considered strategic infill sites and this zoning will support the proposed medium density housing.
 Part of the former Banksia Secondary College site has been zoned Public Use Zone Local Government (PUZ).
 It is important to remember that any development will still need to be assessed on its merits via planning permit application processes.

 Medium density housing typically consists of a range of housing types.
 These generally includes single and double storey detached and semi-detached townhouses and terrace homes.
 It also includes some smaller units and low-rise apartment living in appropriate locations such as the Banksia Street precinct.
 This variety of housing appeals to a broader range of people and encourages diversity and responds to differing community needs.